ccwukong/Algo-in-JS/README.md

 ## Why another data structure and algorithm repo?

-The original idea of creating this repo is for me to refresh my knowledge about common data structures and algorithms.
-Sure, practicing on Leetcode or other OJ platforms are more satisfying and more fun as in they're interactive.
-However, I realized that understanding and implementing the data structures and algorithms from scratch helped me solving the Leetcode questions more confidently.
+The original idea of creating this repo is for me to refresh my rusty knowledge for common data structures and algorithms.

 ## What are the data structures and algorithms covered here?